 - 1. From the main menu, select Array Configuration, then select Manage Arrays. - 2.
 Select an array, then select List Logical Drives. - 3.
 Select an encrypted logical drive, then select Volume key rekey. - 4.
-Select the account type: Crypto Officer or User. - 5.
+Select your account type: Crypto Officer or User. - 5.
 Select Submit Changes.

-10.13.7 Converting Plaintext Data to Encrypted Data
+10.11.7 Converting Plaintext Data to Encrypted Data

 Use this option to convert plaintext data to encrypted data.
-Choose to preserve or discard the existing data during conversion.
+You can choose to preserve or discard the existing data during conversion.